sebadorn/prd-better-search/README.md

 The data used for searches is downloaded from the DPRD.
 The contents are – to my understanding – [under the OGL (Open Game License)](http://prd.5footstep.de/FAQ/Deutsches-PRD-und-Nutzungsrechte).

+The translation suggestions (en -> de) are based on the data from http://www.pathfinder-ogl.de/wiki/Regelbegriff-Glossar.

 ## Improvements